yale-p2med/SARC_BAL/README.md

 ### Gene Lists
 Under the Supervised_Analysis/gene_lists folder, we provide the list of associated genes identified for each given clinical trait.
 There are three types of association tests as follows:

-* spearman test for continuous/ordinal clinical traits.
+* Spearman test for continuous/ordinal clinical traits.
 Files are named as TraitName_spearman_fdr0.05.txt.
+For example, DLCO%PRED_

-* wilcoxon rank sum test for binary clinical traits.
+* Wilcoxon rank sum test for binary clinical traits.
 Files are named as TraitName_wilcoxon_fdr0.05.txt.

-* wilcoxon rank sum test to compare between 8 clinical phenotype groups with Non-acute Stage I, untreated, between the 4 SCADDING stages and SCADDING Stage I, and between the PFT% predicted high (>80%) and low (50% - 80%) groups.
+* Wilcoxon rank sum test to compare between 8 clinical phenotype groups with Non-acute Stage I, untreated, between the 4 SCADDING stages and SCADDING Stage I, and between the PFT% predicted high (>80%) and low (50% - 80%) groups.
 Since there are no genes with FDR<0.05 for most of these comparisons, we provide the list of genes with nominal p value<0.05 and fold change>2 or < -2.
 Files are named as DEGs_TraitName_pvalue0.05_FC2.0.txt.

-The file names have the format of traitname_testname_fdr0.05.txt.
 These files are tab delimited text files that can be open in many programs, including Excel, R, and so on.
 The content in the files is self-explaned.

 ## Supplementary Information Files
 Under the supplment folder, we provide the following supplementary files.